edubotics-ai/edubotics-core/README.md

 ## Contributing

 Please create an issue if you have any suggestions or improvements, and start working on it by creating a branch and by making a pull request to the main branch.

+Please view `docs/contribute.md` for more information on contributing.